 Masters in Clinical Psychology

-The first year of the Argosy University, Schaumburg Masters of Arts in Clinical Psychology program provides students with foundational coursework, and this is followed by a full-year practicum experience and additional coursework.
+The Argosy University, Chicago Master of Arts (MA) degree in Clinical Psychology is designed to educate and prepare students to transition into the Doctor of Psychology (PsyD) in Clinical Psychology program, so that they may eventually be able to function effectively as clinical psychologists.
+The masters program is a fully embedded program within the Clinical Psychology doctoral program, and as such there is significant overlap between the two curricula.
+To ensure that students are prepared adequately, the curriculum provides for the meaningful integration of theory, training and practice.
+The first year of the Argosy University, Chicago Clinical Psychology program provides students with foundational coursework, and this is followed by a full-year practicum experience and additional coursework.
 This masters degree program emphasizes the development of attitudes, knowledge, and skills essential in the formation of masters-level professionals who are committed to the ethical provision of quality services.
+Career Outcomes